July 2013 Newsletter

 We've enhanced the appeal of the site to users.
 When not writing town copy, we've been using analytics to see how people use the site - which buttons they hit, pages they visit and, in particular, where they tend to depart the site.

-Naturally, we want more visitors spending less time searching and more time viewing listings, hopefully leaving the site in order to visit your cottage's website with a view to booking it.
+Naturally, we want more visitors to spend less time searching and more time viewing listings, hopefully leaving the site in order to visit your cottage's website to book it.

-So, by careful enhancement of colours to attract the eye, larger font to make the pages easier upon the eye and other little tweaks, we have improved the user experience for your benefit.
+So, by carefully enhancing colours to attract the eye, using larger fonts to make the pages easier to read, and making other little tweaks, we have improved the user experience for your benefit.

 We've also upgraded all the listing pages with an improved design.
-While the main purpose of the site is always to drive bookers to your website, there are always some bookers who like to send enquiries instead - So we've revised the enquiry form to make it simpler to use.
+While the main purpose of the site is always to drive bookers to your website, some bookers like to send enquiries instead, so we've revised the enquiry form to make it simpler to use.

 Late Availability Enhancements

 The hot weather has led to an increase in bookers using the Late Availability function.
-With this in mind, we have added a Late Availability button to the top menu bar in addition to the box on the Home Page.
+With this in mind, we have added a Late Availability button to the top menu bar and the box on the Home Page.

 Don't forget that this function is free for you to use and only takes 2-3 minutes to list a property once you've logged in.